lyfar/awa-docs/docs/features/application-settings.md

 <FeatureSummary />

 ## Narrative
-Application Settings centralizes the levers practitioners need to personalize AWATERRA.
-From biometric login to language, notifications, and profile data, the screen balances power with simplicity.
-Clear sections, inline guidance, and confirmation states keep the experience calm even while editing sensitive options.
+Application Settings gathers the controls practitioners use to personalize AWATERRA.
+Clear sections cover biometric login, language, notifications, and profile data so updates stay calm and easy.

-The module also houses critical compliance actions such as profile deletion and data controls, linking to GDPR flows without forcing users into separate surfaces.
+The module also holds compliance actions such as profile deletion and data requests.
+We link to GDPR flows directly so users can manage responsibilities without leaving the screen.

 ## Interaction Blueprint
 1. Present categorized settings (Account, Security, Notifications, Language, Location) with intuitive icons.